projectcalico/calico/getting-started/kubernetes/vpp/getting-started.md

 This guide details two ways to install {{site.prodname}} with the VPP dataplane:
 - On a managed EKS cluster.
 This is the option that requires the least configuration
+- On a managed EKS cluster with the DPDK interface driver.
+This options is more complex to setup but provides better performance
 - On any Kubernetes cluster

-In both cases, here are the details of what you will get:
+In all cases, here are the details of what you will get:

 {% include geek-details.html details='Policy:Calico,IPAM:Calico,CNI:Calico,Overlay:IPIP,Routing:BGP,Datastore:Kubernetes' %}